Chart Color Schemes

 Employment conditions in Potts Point remain below the national average according to AreaSearch analysis

-Potts Point has a highly educated workforce with significant representation in the technology sector.
-The unemployment rate is 5.2%, according to AreaSearch's aggregation of statistical area data.
-As of September 2025, there are 5,500 residents employed, with an unemployment rate of 1.0% higher than Greater Sydney's rate of 4.2%.
+Potts Point has a highly educated workforce with the technology sector being prominently represented.
+The unemployment rate stands at 5.2%, as per AreaSearch's aggregation of statistical area data.
+As of December 2025, 5,509 residents are employed while the unemployment rate is 1.0% higher than Greater Sydney's rate of 4.2%.

-Workforce participation in Potts Point is 76.7%, compared to Greater Sydney's 70.0%.
-Census responses indicate that 59.2% of residents work from home, potentially influenced by Covid-19 lockdown impacts.
+Workforce participation in Potts Point is at 77.0%, surpassing Greater Sydney's 70.2%.
+According to Census responses, 59.2% of residents work from home, though Covid-19 lockdown impacts should be considered.
 The leading employment industries among residents are professional & technical, finance & insurance, and public administration & safety.
-Potts Point has a notably high concentration in professional & technical jobs, with employment levels at 1.9 times the regional average.
+Potts Point has a notable concentration in professional & technical services, with employment levels at 1.9 times the regional average.

-In contrast, construction employs only 3.4% of local workers, compared to Greater Sydney's 8.6%.
-There is one worker for every resident in Potts Point, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Between September 2024 and September 2025, labour force levels decreased by 1.1% while employment decreased by 1.7%, resulting in a rise of 0.6 percentage points in the unemployment rate.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment rate.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Potts Point's employment mix indicates that local employment should increase by 7.4% over five years and 14.6% over ten years, although these projections are simple weighting extrapolations for illustrative purposes and do not account for localized population projections.
+Conversely, construction employs only 3.4% of local workers, lower than Greater Sydney's 8.6%.
+There is one worker for every resident in Potts Point, indicating it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Between December 2024 and December 2025, labour force levels decreased by 0.2% while employment decreased by 1.0%, leading to a rise in the unemployment rate of 0.8 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.2% and labour force growth of 2.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Potts Point.
+These projections suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these industry-specific projections to Potts Point's employment mix indicates that local employment should increase by 7.4% over five years and 14.6% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment